 Students who are considering loans to help finance their education should be aware that the procedures and policies of the student loan programs are subject to review by the federal government.
 Students who take out federal student loans are also subject to maintaining satisfactory academic progress in compliance with federal requirements.

 The most up-to-date information on student loan programs, as well as counseling about student debt and its implications, may be obtained from the Student Loan Administration (SLA) office.
 SLA staff are available for scheduled or walk-in appointments.

 Students must meet satisfactory academic progress in order to be eligible for federal student loan programs.

 Students admitted for the autumn quarter who wish to be considered for a student loan should submit a loan application to the SLA office by the May 15 priority deadline.
 Notifications concerning loan approval are sent out in August.
 SLA also determines eligibility for the Work-Study program, but job assignments cannot be made until the student is actually on campus.

 Both on- and off-campus part-time employment opportunities for Divinity School students and spouses are available.
-On-campus student employment opportunities are posted online at https://studentemployment.uchicago.edu.
+On-campus student employment opportunities are posted on an internal database to which registered students have exclusive access.
 Many Divinity School students work during some phase of their graduate studies.

-Divinity School students have full access to the many services of the University's Office of Career Advancement, including job skills workshops, the Graduate Intern program, the College Work-Study program, and career counseling.
+Divinity School students have full access to UChicagoGrad's Career Development services, including job skills workshops, the Graduate Intern program, the College Work-Study program, and career counseling.

 Many students work in various University offices, in the libraries, and in business establishments, colleges, and religious institutions throughout the Chicago area.